Detecting Acceleration-Enhanced Vacuum Fluctuations with Atoms Inside a Cavity

-An operational approach to detect the presence of particles in a field configuration is through a Unruh-Dewitt detector (UDD)~\cite{Unruh1976,Birrell1982}; a proposed quantum device in which a quantum mechanical system couples with a permeating quantum field and registers transitions if it sees the field in a non-vacuum state.
-Such a detector is put on a non-inertial trajectory, when the state of the field is vacuous according to inertial observers, and the number of ``clicks'' are observed~\cite{Birrell1982}.
-The discrepancy between the number of clicks registered by UDD in a non-inertial and inertial scenario characterizes the field content in non-inertial frames.
+An operational approach to detecting the presence of particles in a quantum state is through a Unruh-Dewitt detector (UDD)~\cite{Unruh1976}, a proposed quantum device in which a quantum mechanical system couples with a permeating quantum field and registers transitions if it sees the field in a nonvacuum state.
+Such a detector, if put on a noninertial trajectory, indeed detects particles in terms of clicks (number of transitions in the quantum system) even when the state of the field is vacuous according to inertial observers.
+The response of UDD truly couples to the correlation function rather than true field content \footnote{In standard literature, true field content in any frame relates to local observables e.g., number of particles, stress energy expectation, etc. All of these are of course derivable from the correlation function (as well as its derivatives).
+But still there exist cases in which the field content is zero, yet the detector clicks as it only couples to correlator and not to its derivatives ~\cite{Davies1996}.}.
+Yet if a detector were to pick up the minute changes in the correlators due to acceleration, it would be very helpful in characterizing the cases where the field content is truly changed under noninertial motion such as the Unruh effect ~\cite{Unruh1976}.
+Moreover, one can envision that there could be other features of a UDD that could be equally (or even more) sensitive to such changes and respond strongly when put in noninertial motion.
+For example, if the detector is in the excited state, the rate of its ``deexcitation'' is very much sensitive to changes in the quantum correlators in the environment in which it is coupled.